wgroeneveld/brainbaking/content/post/unit-testing-picoblaze-assembly.md

 tags: [ 'unit testing', 'assembly', 'picoblaze']
 ---

 To continue our [unit testing tradition](/tags/unit-testing/), each time I land on a new language or piece of technology, I carefully assess whether it's possible to write tests first.
 Unsurprisingly, even in Assembly it's possible.
 My recent foray into the digital electronics world has let me to write instructions for the [Xilinx PicoBlaze](https://www.xilinx.com/products/intellectual-property/picoblaze.html) 6 FPGA microcontroller.
-This Assembly dialect, written in "Psm(4)" files, is destined for another architecture than x86 or x64.
-That means compiling and leaning on Google Test using C++ isn't possible.
+This Assembly dialect, written in "Psm(4)" files, is destined for a different architecture.
+That means linking and leaning on Google Test using C++ isn't possible.

 As any good software developer does, I decided to reinvent the wheel and create an [Open PicoBlaze Assembler Unit Test package](https://github.com/wgroeneveld/opbtest) myself, written in Python 3.
 It uses the open `opbasm` and `opbsim` cross-platform assembler and simulator to compile your written Assembly, and then leverages Python's `unittest` package to execute assertions.
 Take a look at the [github repository](https://github.com/wgroeneveld/opbtest) README file an in-depth technical background.